 We encourage anyone with a safeguarding concern to contact one of our safeguarding team.

 If we have reasonable cause for concern that a child maybe at risk of significant harm, we will refer to social care.
 This referral can be made with or without us informing parents.

-For further information please read our Child Protection policy, which is available in our Information Hub under the tab ‘Policies’ – or contact one of our safeguarding team.
+For further information please read our Child Protection policy and other policies that support Safeguarding.
+These are available in our Information Hub under the tab ‘Policies’ – or contact one of our safeguarding team above.